Marketing 101: Exploring the difference between psychographics and demographics

 Know what your customers can afford

 This happens a lot in the tech industry, though it can happen to any business.
 To prevent this from happening, do your research early on and set a strict budget for the project.
-If a product can’t meet budget constraints, look to features that you can cut or substitute to help bring the price of the product down.
+If a product can’t meet budget constraints, look to features that you can cut or substitute to help bring the product’s price down.

 Using psychographics in your marketing

 Add emotion to your marketing